sei-curiosity/week04day04-SQL/README.md

 to where we run `psql`.
 Bulk loading is something available with most RDBMSs, but the specific commands and capabilities vary.

-additionally we can also save the sql quiery in a (sql) file and use that file to run our query to bulk load the data using /i <file>
+additionally we can also save the sql query in an (sql) file and use that file to run our query to bulk load the data using /i <file>
 ### Code Along: COPY